-Jeffrey Lunden (Music) and Arthur Perlman (Book and Lyrics) have been working together since junior high school in Silver Spring, Maryland.
-Their award-winning adaptation of Arthur Kopit’s WINGS was produced at the Joseph Papp Public Theater in New York (1994 Lucille Lortel Award for Outstanding Off-Broadway Musical) and The Goodman Theatre in Chicago (Joseph Jefferson Award for Best New Work/Adaptation).
-WINGS was selected as one of the "10 Best Plays of 1992/93," and the original cast album is available on RCA Victor.
-Other works include ANOTHER MIDSUMMER NIGHT (The Goodman Theatre, American Music Theater Festival), ONCE ON A SUMMER'S DAY (Ensemble Studio Theatre) and three family musicals for Theatreworks/USA, including an adaptation of THE LITTLE PRINCE.
-They received the 2003 Richard Rodgers Award from the Stephen Sondheim society for THE DEVIL IN THE FLESH, a musical adaptation of Raymond Radiguet's World War I novel.
+ARTHUR PERLMAN (Book and Lyrics) and JEFFREY LUNDEN (Music/Orchestrations) are authors of the award-winning adaptation of Arthur Kopit’s Wings, produced at the Joseph Papp Public Theater in New York (1994 Lucille Lortel Award for Outstanding Off-Broadway Musical) and The Goodman Theatre in Chicago (Joseph Jefferson Award for Best New Work/Adaptation).
+The original cast recording, on Sony, is available on iTunes and Amazon.
+Other works include Another Midsummer Night (The Goodman Theatre, American Music Theater Festival), Once on a Summer's Day (Ensemble Studio Theatre) and five family musicals for Theatreworks/USA, including adaptations of The Little Prince and The Adventures of Huckleberry Finn.
+They are currently adapting Laura Esquivel’s novel of magic realism, Swift as Desire.

 Messrs.
-Perlman and Lunden are winners of the 1993 Gilman & Gonzalez-Falla Theater Foundation Musical Theater Award.
-They are graduates of the M.F.A. program in Musical Theatre at New York University, where they studied with Leonard Bernstein, Arthur Laurents and Stephen Sondheim, among others.
-They have received numerous ASCAP Awards and are members of the Dramatists Guild.
+Perlman and Lunden are winners of the 1993 Gilman & Gonzalez-Falla Theater Foundation Musical Theater Award, a 1998 Jonathan Larson Foundation Award and a 2003 Richard Rodgers Development Award, for their adaptation of Raymond Radiguet’s The Devil in the Flesh.
+They have received numerous ASCAP Awards, are graduates of the first class of the MFA program in Musical Theatre at New York University and are members of the Dramatists Guild.